API Reference¶

 See

-SoftReadWriteLock.acquire_read()for the full reentrancy / upgrade / fork semantics.
-The blocking work runs insiderun_in_executorso other coroutines on the same loop continue to progress while this call waits.- Parameters:
+SoftReadWriteLock.acquire_read()for reentrancy / upgrade / fork semantics.
+The blocking work runs insiderun_in_executorso other coroutines on the same loop keep progressing while this call waits.- Parameters:

 - Return type: